 The importance of avoiding shade cannot be stressed enough.
 You can observe a tremendous change in the charging capacity of your solar devices by simply avoiding shade.

-It also means that you may have to change the device’s position multiple times in a day, depending on the hour and position of the sun.
+It also means that you may have to change the device’s position multiple times a day, depending on the hour and position of the sun.
 You can also attach your solar bank to your backpack while traveling to give it extra sun exposure and avoid shade simultaneously.

 Solar Power Bank Battery